 Paget disease of the bone: In this condition, abnormal bone tissue forms in one or more bones.
 It mostly affects people older than 50.
 The affected bones are heavy and thick but are weaker than normal bones and are more likely to break.
 Usually this condition by itself is not life-threatening.
 But bone sarcomas (mostly osteosarcoma) develop in about 1% of people with Paget disease, usually when many bones are affected.

-Multiple hereditary osteochondromas: Osteochondromas are benign bone tumors formed by bone and cartilage.
-Each osteochondroma has a very slight risk of developing into an osteosarcoma.
 Most osteochondromas can be cured by surgery.
-However, some people inherit a tendency to develop many osteochondromas, and it may not be possible to remove them all.
-The more osteochondromas a person has, the greater the risk of developing osteosarcoma.
+However, some people inherit a tendency to develop many osteochondromas starting at a young age, and it may not be possible to remove them all.
+The more osteochondromas a person has, the greater the risk of developing a bone sarcoma.

 Inherited cancer syndromes

 People with certain rare, inherited cancer syndromes have an increased risk of developing osteosarcoma.